Lqh09/AoU_SV_analysis/README.md

 - `variant.list`: Ordered list of variant IDs used in the analysis.

 ##### Casual variant identification
-`run_caviar.sh`: Processing all variant–gene pairs using the generated input files.
+`run_caviar.sh`: Process all variant–gene pairs using the generated input files.

 ##### Case study
 `Genotypes_expression.py`: Relationship between genotypes and gene expression for a specific pair